 Localize images associated with your product to improve your product’s user experience.

 On import, some file formats are automatically converted into other formats to be further parsed and processed.
 You can see the list of the initial file formats and the file formats they’re being converted into in the table below.

-File formats that are not officially supported will be recognized as plain text files (if they have text content) or as graphic assets.
+File formats that are not officially supported will be recognized as plain text files (if they contain text) or as graphic assets.

-Our team can add special code to support your original file formats and ensure that translators see only translatable texts instead of the whole file content.
-With this approach, you can manage custom file formats more effectively.
+Our team can add special code to support your original file formats and ensure that translators see only translatable text rather than the entire file content.
+This approach allows you to manage custom file formats more effectively.

 Contact our support team at email@example.com to start working with custom file formats in your project.